Andonome/lk/data/pdf-to-txt.md

 title: "pdf to txt"
 tags: [ "data", "pdf", "ocr" ]
 ---

-How to translate pdf book images to text (results are very poor, and will need lots of corrections).
+How to translate pdfs to text (results are very poor, and will need lots of corrections).

 ## Dependencies